Boeing 767: Operational history

 In its first year, the 767 logged a 96.1 percent dispatch rate, which exceeded the industry average for all-new aircraft.
 Operators reported generally favorable ratings for the twinjet's sound levels, interior comfort, and economic performance.
 Resolved issues were minor and included the recalibration of a leading edge sensor to prevent false readings, the replacement of an evacuation slide latch, and the repair of a tailplane pivot to match production specifications.

 Seeking to capitalize on its new wide-body's potential for growth, Boeing offered an extended-range model, the 767-200ER, in its first year of service.
 Ethiopian Airlines placed the first order for the type in December 1982.
 Featuring increased gross weight and greater fuel capacity, the extended-range model could carry heavier payloads at distances up to 6385 nmi, and was targeted at overseas customers.
 The 767-200ER entered service with El Al Airline on March 27, 1984.
 The type was mainly ordered by international airlines operating medium-traffic, long-distance flights.
-In May 1984, an Ethiopian Airlines 767-200ER set a non-stop record for a commercial twinjet of 12,082 km from Washington DC to Addis Ababa.
+In May 1984, an Ethiopian Airlines 767-200ER set a non-stop record for a commercial twinjet of 12,082 km from Washington, D.C. to Addis Ababa.

-In the mid-1980s, the 767 spearheaded the growth of twinjet flights across the northern Atlantic under extended-range twin-engine operational performance standards (ETOPS) regulations, the FAA's safety rules governing transoceanic flights by aircraft with two engines.
-Before the 767, overwater flight paths of twinjets could be no more than 90 minutes away from diversion airports.
-In May 1985, the FAA granted its first approval for 120-minute ETOPS flights to 767 operators, on an individual airline basis starting with TWA, provided that the operator met flight safety criteria.
+In the mid-1980s, the 767 and its European rivals, the Airbus A300 and A310, spearheaded the growth of twinjet flights across the northern Atlantic under extended-range twin-engine operational performance standards (ETOPS) regulations, the FAA's safety rules governing transoceanic flights by aircraft with two engines.
+In 1976, the A300 was the first twinjet to secure permission to fly 90 minutes away from diversion airports, up from 60 minutes.
+In May 1985, the FAA granted its first approval for 120-minute ETOPS flights to the 767, on an individual airline basis starting with TWA, provided that the operator met flight safety criteria.
 This allowed the aircraft to fly overseas routes at up to two hours' distance from land.
-The larger safety margins were permitted because of the improved reliability demonstrated by the twinjet and its turbofan engines.
+The 767 burned 7,000 lb less fuel per hour than a Lockheed L-1011 TriStar on the route between Boston and Paris, a huge savings.
+The Airbus A310 secured approval for 120-minute ETOPS flights one month later in June.
+The larger safety margins were permitted because of the improved reliability demonstrated by twinjets and their turbofan engines.
 The FAA lengthened the ETOPS time to 180 minutes for CF6-powered 767s in 1989, making the type the first to be certified under the longer duration, and all available engines received approval by 1993.
-Regulatory approval spurred the expansion of transoceanic 767 flights and boosted the aircraft's sales.
+Regulatory approval spurred the expansion of transoceanic flights with twinjet aircraft and boosted the sales of both the 767 and its rivals.